vishruth2005/week-4/README.md

 - [test/test-helpers.ts](test/test-helpers.ts) – Helpers used in the tests.

 ### Exercise 5: Hardhat Configuration
-We will configure Hardhat to use the Alchemy API and connect to the Ropsten test network.
+We will configure Hardhat to use the Alchemy API and connect to the Sepolia test network.

 Configuration file: